 Artist in Residence – The Civil War Series

 Vienna provided local context to the Red Grooms and Hudson River Museum Civil War exhibits by unearthing, researching and sharing a rare glimpse into the history of a Westchester African American community called the Hills, and its contribution to the Civil War effort.
-She and her art partner, Keith Johnston, created and performed original content at monthly family friendly gallery shows for the 9 month tenure of the exhibit as well as programming for teachers, docents, seniors and school children.
-The Hudson River Museum has just received he Award for Excellence in Civil War Focused Public Programs…we are so proud!
+She and her art partner, Keith Johnston, created and performed original content at monthly family-friendly gallery shows for the 9-month tenure of the exhibit as well as programming for teachers, docents, seniors and school children.
+The Greater Hudson Heritage Network recently gave the Hudson River Museum the Award for Excellence in Civil War Focused Public Programs…we are so proud!

 Harlem Field Recordings